Last Updated on by

 - Why are there so few clearly marked trailheads and parking areas to the hiking trails of Lake Tahoe?

 - Great question, but I don’t have an answer.
-There is no logical or rational explanation for the lack of signage.
+There’s no logical or rational explanation for the lack of signage.
 Probably the belief is that the signs would somehow detract from the Lake Tahoe wilderness experience.
 Instead, it only serves to confuse visitors and causes them to drive aimlessly down the road and in and out of normally quiet neighborhoods.
 Who knows, maybe it’s just so that Tahoe locals can have another thing to be pissed off about with regard to visitors.
 Rest assured that I do my best to provide accurate descriptions about where to park.

 - Speaking of which, what does it mean to be a Tahoe local?

 - I’ve never lived in a place where it mattered so much to people to be considered “local.”
 I’ve been living (and working) here permanently since 2005, but because I’m not so damned adamant about thumping my chest and making it known to everyone that I’m local, I sometimes feel like I’m not a local.
-And by some of the old guards’ standards I’m probably not local because I wasn’t born here, haven’t raised kids here, don’t own a house here, and I make as few town visits as possible.
-But, since 2005, South Lake Tahoe has been my primary residence, my vehicle has been registered here, I vote here, and I receive a summons for jury duty 1-3 times per year (yes, you read that correctly).
+And by some of the old guards’ standards I’m not local because I wasn’t born here, haven’t raised kids here, don’t own a house here, and I make as few town visits as possible.
+But since 2005, South Lake Tahoe has been my primary residence.
+My vehicle has been registered here, I vote here, and I receive a summons for jury duty 1-3 times per year (yes, you read that correctly).
 That part about jury duty is one of the many “badges of honor” we locals wear because it’s such a ridiculous thing that we’re put on notice so frequently every year.
 I’ve also earned an Associate’s degree from Lake Tahoe Community College, volunteered at numerous community service events and fundraisers around Lake Tahoe, been a substitute teacher and assistant wrestling coach within the Lake Tahoe Unified School District, and I’ve held multiple part-time jobs at the same time to make ends meet (yet another badge of honor of being “local”).
 That day-to-day, nuts and bolts kind of stuff is what I think of when I use the term local.
 So, I mean no disrespect when I say this, but to me it would be a big stretch for a person to call themselves local if they simply owned a vacation home up here and visited it a few times a year.
 I also think it’s a stretch to call oneself local if you’re only here for a season and then planning to move on.
 Lake Tahoe is a transient location, so until you permanently set roots I wouldn’t be out there advertising that you’re local.
 On the other hand, it irritates me to no end to hear longtime Tahoe locals perpetually badmouth second homeowners, visitors, guests, tourists … because they’re “ruining” our small town.
 This is ludicrous because Lake Tahoe’s economy is, and always has been, based on one form or another of tourism.
-I come from upper Midwest small town, so I can say with certainty that no community around Lake Tahoe is, nor ever has been, “small town.”
+I come from an upper Midwest small town, so I can say with certainty that no community around Lake Tahoe is, nor ever has been, “small town.”
 Since the 1800s, Lake Tahoe has been home and host to some of the wealthiest people in the nation, if not the world.
-And with a steady infusion of wealth comes amenities and opportunity, neither of which are found in small towns (which is why people move away from them!).
+And with a steady infusion of wealth comes amenities and opportunity, neither of which are found in real small towns (which is why people move away from them!).
 So, stop worrying about being called a local.
 It doesn’t matter.
 Our economy depends on you coming to play and recreate here.
 Just be cool.
 Just be you.

 - Why doesn’t Tahoe Trail Guide feature more trails, particularly ones on the north, east, and west shores of Lake Tahoe?

-- Tahoe Trail Guide is a one-person operation (i.e. me) right now, and since I live near South Lake Tahoe I tend to focus on writing articles that feature imagery and information about the southern side of Lake Tahoe.
+- Tahoe Trail Guide is currently a one-person operation (i.e. me), and since I live near South Lake Tahoe I tend to focus on writing articles that feature imagery and information about the southern side of Lake Tahoe.
 I also have some seasonal jobs that take up a lot of my time, so I don’t write articles as often as I would like.
 However, most of what I write concerning lessons learned, backcountry skills and etiquette, and similarly related topics are universal.
 Bear with me as I continue to build this website and, as the site gains momentum, I will bring on other Tahoe locals to contribute information and imagery.

 - Why don’t any of the Tahoe Trail Guide articles use excessively aggressive terminology to get me amped up about hiking a mountain or finding a new trail?